Cry22stal/Youtube-Downloader/README.txt

 Note: Downloads folder will appear in the same directory where the program is saved.

-IMPORTANT: Please read the DISCLAIMER.md provided with the package before using the program.
+IMPORTANT: Please read the DISCLAIMER.txt provided with the package before using the program.